abhijeetsnair/sept-assignment-1/README.md

 + Worked On : Getting the data from the website and creating the data system.

 #####s3485769 - Joshua
-+ Percentage Contributed : 25 %
++ Percentage Contributed :25 %
-+ Worked On : Gui + ux/graphics
++ Worked On : Gui + ux

 #####s3400586 - Jeet
 + Percentage Contributed : 25 %
-+ Worked On : Gui + gui prototype
++ Worked On : Gui

 #slack info